Thanksgiving closings | Arkansas Democrat Gazette

 LIBRARIES

-Central Arkansas Library System: Closed Thursday, Friday, and Sunday.
-Open regular hours Saturday.
+Central Arkansas Library System: Closed after 6 p.m. today and all day Friday through Sunday.

 SCHOOLS